Screenshot from my Google music app. |

 Firstly to frame my contribution please read the executive summary of this report.
 It is prefaced by this statement from Nick Hillman, Director of HEPI (Higher Education Policy Institute) regarding why we need to direct greater attention to language learning in the UK because:

-"the decline in Languages is so great and because there is so much uncertainty about the UK’s future place in the world."
+because there is so much uncertainty about the UK’s future

 Many of us working in languages have seen the challenges coming over many years and have been pushing for greater recognition of the demands that come with the contextual shift happening in our domain of intercultural communications.
 Covid19 has brought this into sharper focus, revealing the capacity gap for leadership in effective online language learning and teaching in HEIs.
 It is not all bad news though - there are many opportunities ahead.

 CALL (Computer-assisted language learning) and CMC (computer-mediated communication) have a good deal of literature to support professional development.
 The rise in virtual exchange, backed by research and financial support from the European Commission, offers skills development which empowers educators and a range of activities for students unable to travel due to the current crisis.
-This learning is being shared across disciplines through a new academic organisation, UNICollaboration
+This learning is being shared across disciplines through a new academic organisation, UNICollaboration.

 When learning design is applied to the "new normal" of online or blended learning it is necessary to return to first principles and re-examine what you do with your students, why and how you do it.
 If you are spending your summer figuring this out, I suggest starting as a student - join a mooc .
 Establish your own professional online identity to reduce the psychological distance that is now part of how we must live and work.
 An important part of this preparation includes understanding copyright and ownership of your intellectual property.
-The Association for Learning Technology have brought together a great set of resources to help you
+The Association for Learning Technology have brought together a great set of resources to help you.

 Creating interesting and inspiring digital learning materials which will enthuse your learners may well include some advanced produsage.
 It will certainly require critical digital literacies in order to ask difficult questions of your academic technologists and question the institutional status quo.
 You may wish to consider working as an open educational practitioner.